 [Section 6 amended by No. 24 of 2000 s.
 37.]

-7. Eligibility to sit on a particular Tribunal
+7. Eligibility to sit on particular Tribunal

 (1) A person shall not sit as a member of a Tribunal on an appeal where the person is, or at the time when the event giving rise to the appeal occurred was, interested in —

-(a) a greyhound, where the appeal relates to greyhound racing;
+(a) a greyhound, where the appeal relates to greyhound racing; or

 (b) a thoroughbred, where the appeal relates to thoroughbred racing; or